SC5/serverless-deployment-ansible-lite/README.md

 1. Get services from git, S3 bucket or other places with Ansible
 2. Deploy Serverless service with Ansible Serverless module
-3. Deploy other services, e.g. copy frontend files to buckets, deploy CloudFormetion stacks
+3. Deploy other services, e.g. copy frontend files to buckets, deploy CloudFormation stacks

 ### Local environment